 Data Science for Social Good Conference

-In 2016 we launched the Data Science for Social Good conference, a two-day event bringing together current DSSG fellows, DSSG alumni, project partners both past and present, and people and content from other DSSG programs.
+In 2016, we launched the Data Science for Social Good conference which brings together current DSSG fellows, DSSG alumni, project partners both past and present, and people and content from other DSSG programs.
 This conference highlighted the successes, opportunities, and challenges faced by the growing Data Science for Social Good community by bringing key members from each community (academia, governments, non-profits, foundations, social enterprises, and corporations) together to share best practices, learn from each other, and generate new collaboration opportunities.

 Courses @ UChicago

 If you are a student at the University of Chicago and are interested in formal training in data analytics, our director and postdocs currently teach three courses.
 Please check the University time schedules for the most up-to-date information.